Some Feedbacks Received So Far

 This is one of the field where I am not experienced because I do not sell or buy on resell market.

 There are a couple of factors you need to be aware of it such as:

-It would be best to make sure that you know the safe process when buying or selling, making sure that you don’t get scammed.
+It would be best to make sure that you know the safe process (especially when you are buying your first LTD) when buying or selling, making sure that you don’t get scammed.